satra/NiPyPe-Paper/nipype_paper.rst

 regressor names as used in the input to SpecifyModel.

-We create a master Workflow that connects the preprocessing and modelling Workflows together, adds the ability to select data grabbing facility and save the results.
-For this we will create a master Workflow which will host preprocessing and model Workflows as well as DataGrabber and DataSink Nodes.
+We create a master Workflow that connects the preprocessing and modelling Workflows together, adds the ability to select data for processing (using DataGrabber Interface) and a DataSink Node to save the outputs of the entire Workflow.
 NiPyPe allows connecting Nodes between Workflows.
 We will use this feature to connect realignment\_parameters and smoothed\_files to modelling workflow.

-DataGrabber allows to define flexible search patterns which can be parameterized by user defined inputs (such as subject ID, session etc.).
-This allows to adapt to a wide range of file layouts.
+DataGrabber allows the user to define flexible search patterns which can be parameterized by user defined inputs (such as subject ID, session etc.).
+This Interface can adapt to a wide range of directory organization and file naming conventions.
 In our case we will parameterize it with subject ID.
-In this way we will be able to run it for different subjects.
-We can automate this by iterating over a list of subject Ids, by setting an iterables property on the subject\_id input of DataGrabber.
-Its output will be connected to realignment node from preprocessing workflow.
+In this way we can run the same Workflow for different subjects.
+We automate this by iterating over a list of subject IDs, by setting the iterables property of the DataGrabber Node for the input subject\_id.
+The DataGrabber Node output is connected to the realign Node from preprocessing Workflow.

-DataSink on the other side provides means to storing selected results to a specified location.
-It supports automatic creation of folder stricter and regular expression based substitutions.
-In this example we will store T maps.
+DataSink on the other side provides means for storing selected results in a specified location.
+It supports automatic creation of folders, simple substitutions and regular expressions to alter target filenames.
+In this example we store the T maps resulting from contrast estimation.

-A pipeline defined this way (see Figure workflow\_from\_scratch, for full code see Supplementary material) is ready to run.
+A Workflow defined this way (see Figure workflow\_from\_scratch, for full code see Supplementary material) is ready to run.
 This can be done by calling run() method of the master Workflow.

-If the run() method would be called twice none of the interface would be executed during the second run. this is due to the inputs hashing mechanism.
-Since the inputs are the same nothing needs to be executed again.
-If, however, a highpass filter parameter of specify\_model would have been change some of the nodes (but not all) would have to rerun.
+If the run() method is called twice, the Workflow input hashing mechanism ensures that none of the Interfaces are executed during the second run because of the the inputs hashing mechanism.
+Since the inputs remain the same nothing needs to be executed again.
+If, however, a highpass filter parameter of specify\_model would have been changed, some of the nodes (but not all) would have to rerun.
 NiPyPe automatically determines which nodes require rerunning.

 .. figure:: images/image02.png
    :align: center